ftynse/water/README.md

 in the repository once.
 After that, every further commit will run through the pre-commit checks such as formatters and linters.
 If any problems are found, please fix them and amend the commit before pushing.

+Pre-commit hooks require `black` and `gem` to be available on the system.

 ### Certificate of Origin